 What is La Salle’s Program?

 The Marriage and Family Therapy program is a 60-credit hour degree that can be completed within four years on a part-time basis, or within three years on a full-time basis.
-The accelerated full-time weekend option can be completed in two years.
 Refer to the Schedule Options for more information.

-The required courses (48 credits) fulfill the educational requirements for licensure in the state of Pennsylvania (and most other states) as well as for clinical membership in the American Association for Marriage and Family Therapy.
-There are several choices to complete the additional 12 credits for the 60-credit degree.
-Students can continue taking courses in marriage and family therapy, choosing from several electives, or students can choose a minor in Professional Clinical Counseling, Addictions Counseling, or Industrial Organizational Counseling and Consulting.
+The required courses (57 credits) fulfill the educational requirements for licensure in the state of Pennsylvania (and most other states) as well as for clinical membership in the American Association for Marriage and Family Therapy.
+Students complete the additional 3 credits for the 60-credit degree by choosing one elective course.
 Refer to the Curriculum for more information.

 The MFT program progresses from a knowledge base of core courses in systems theory to a sequence of skills courses in assessment and intervention, to actual clinical practice, completed in a 12-month clinical placement (i.e., Internship) in the final year.